MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-route-network-traffic.md

 5. Type a subnet as shown in the following diagram.
 This subnet is used to route packets out of the VM network.
 This subnet doesn't need to be preconfigured in your datacenter.
 ![GRE tunneling](./media/sdn-route-network-traffic/sdn-route-network-traffic4.png)
 6. Type a connection name, and specify the IP address of the remote endpoint.
-7. Type the GRE key.
+7. Type the **GRE key**.
-8. Optionally, you can complete the other fields on this screen but these values aren't needed to set up a connection.
+8. Optionally, you can complete the other fields on this screen, these values aren't needed to set up a connection.
 9. In **Routes**, add all the remote subnets that you want to connect to.
 If you selected **Enable Border Gateway Protocol (BGP)** in **Connectivity**, you can leave this screen blank and instead complete your ASN, peer BGP IP and ASN fields on the **Border Gateway Protoco** tab.
 10. You can use the defaults for the remaining settings.
 11. To validate the connection, try to ping the remote endpoint IP address from one of the virtual machines on the VM network.